endatabas/endb-book/src/sql/operators.md

 SELECT name FROM products WHERE EXISTS (SELECT 1 FROM coupons WHERE name = products.name);
 ```

+NOTE: `ANY` and `SOME` are not supported by Endb, but they can both be created as
+correlated `EXISTS` queries instead.

 ## IN

 The standard SQL `IN` clause can be used to test lists and subqueries for containment of a value.